Nan Li, Ph.D.

 Dr. Nan Li received her B.S. from Shanghai Jiao Tong University, and her Ph.D. from the Johns Hopkins University School of Medicine, both in Biomedical Engineering.
 As a graduate student co-supervised by Dr. Galit Pelled and Dr. Nitish Thakor, she established an optogenetic fMRI strategy to study cortical plasticity following peripheral nerve injury (Li et al., PNAS 2011).
 As a postdoctoral associate in Dr. Alan Jasanoff’s group at MIT, she focused on studying brain circuitry using novel molecular fMRI techniques, with particular emphasis on functions of the neuromodulator dopamine (Li and Jasanoff, Nature 2020).
+She and Souparno Ghosh together developed hemogenetic fMRI method, which converts calcium signaling of genetically targeted cells/circuits to fMRI readouts, a noninvasive MRI analog of optical imaging with GCaMP (Li*, Ghosh*, et al., Nature Neuroscience, 2022).
 Nan was selected as 20 McGovern Rising Stars at MIT in 2020.
 She is the recipient of the Harvard Chinese Life Sciences Distinguished Research Award, the Stanley Fahn Research Fellowship, Women in Bio Robbie Melton Scholarship Award, the UT System Rising STARs Award, and Endowed Thomas O. Hicks Scholar in Medical Research.

 - Addiction, OCD, Parkinson's Disease, and other brain disorders